scoir/lint/README.md

 Copy the golint artifact generated in the `lint/bin/` directory into the bin of the project you want to run golint on.

+Don't forget to add the path to the project's `Project GOPATH` setting in IntelliJ/Goland.

 ## Installation

 Golint requires Go 1.6 or later.